B-Interactive/cloudflare-stream-wordpress/README.md

 * Uses zones API for more secure Cloudflare account access.
 * Any existing API Key, API account email and API account ID stored in the database are deleted when the settings page is accessed.
 * If updating from version older than 1.0.6, you'll need to enter your API Token and API Zone ID in the configuration page.
-* Add admin setting for signed URL/token duration (default is otherwise 1 hour).
+* Added admin setting for signed URL/token duration (default is otherwise 1 hour).

 To-Do